All Blacks, France to renew rivalry at the Rugby World Cup - WHIZ News

 Like with New Zealand and France, Wales and Australia have met a record-tying seven times in the tournament and they were pitted together again in Pool C in what appeared to be the toughest group.
 That’s because the ever-dangerous Fiji was the third seed in the pool.

-The last time the World Cup was hosted by France, in 2007, Fiji beat Wales 38-34 in a decisive and classic final pool game in Nantes.
+The last time the World Cup was hosted by France, in 2007, Fiji beat Wales 38-34 in a decisive and classic pool finale in Nantes.
 The teams will meet in a fourth successive World Cup pool since then.

 Defending champion South Africa will face Ireland and Scotland in Pool B.